By COGwriter

 These are questions that philosophers have wrestled with for ages.

-This article will briefly mention some passages from the Old and Testaments, plus some writings of early church writers to determine what the early Christian church understood on this subject.
+This article will mention some other passages from the Old and New Testaments, plus some writings of early and later church writers to determine what the early Christian church believed, taught, and understood on this subject.

 The terms immortal and immortality are not found in the Old Testament (NKJV).